 The market operation for each of the four ancillary services in this question is identical.
 The amount of requirement and the prices may be different, but the methodology will be the same.

 This example uses 4 QSE’s, each with a different set of circumstances and market philosophy.
-The assumptions below describes each QSE.
+The assumptions below describe each QSE.

 Assumptions